 Monitors for persistent file events and notifies the user

 |Creates /Library/Objective-See/BlockBlock/whitelist.plist if user whitelists any 'allowed' actions.

 Q: Why does the BlockBlock Installer need my password?

-A: To monitor the file system for persistence events, as well as to track the creation of new processes, BlockBlock needs to interface with core OS components (the kernel, and 'fs events') This requires elevated privileges.
+A: To monitor the file system for persistence events, as well as to track the creation of new processes, BlockBlock needs to interface with core OS components (the audit subsystem and 'fs events') This requires elevated privileges.
 Also if the user clicks, 'block' when a persistence event is detected, BlockBlock will terminate the process and remove the persistent item.
 Again, this action (may) require elevated privileges.

 Q: BlockBlock alerted me that something was trying to persist, should I be worried?